prajivinn/prajivinn.github.io/_posts/2023-12-31-Impact-of-funding-and-funding-rounds-on-startup-growth.md

 Based upon the above statistics, we retain the null hypothesis, and conclude that: **There is no relationship in the number of funding rounds between currently operating startups and startups that have closed**.
 They are independent.

-Our results here also do not say that there *definitely isn't a difference in the mean funds/number of funding rounds between the two *status* groups aka 'operating' & 'closed - we are only advising that we should not make any rigid conclusions *at this point*.
+Due to *probabilistic nature of the hypothesis testing*, Our results here also do not say that there *definitely isn't a difference in the mean funds/number of funding rounds between the two *status* groups aka 'operating' & 'closed - we are only advising that we should not make any rigid conclusions *at this point*.

 Running more tests like this, gathering more data, and then re-running this test may provide us, and the client more insight!